Resurrecting Address Clustering in Bitcoin: Predicting Change Outputs

-In \Cref{fig:comparison-fpr} we show the ROC curves of both the threshold vote and the random forest on the same test set, log-transforming the x-axis to highlight the important difference in low false positive rates.
+In \Cref{fig:comparison-fpr} we show the ROC curves of both the threshold vote and the random forest on the same test set, log-transforming the x-axis to highlight the important difference in low false positive rates (to prevent cluster collapse).
 The random forest achieves much higher true positive rates at low false positive rates, meaning that it correctly identifies the change output in a larger number of transactions.
 For example, if we target a false positive rate below \SI{0.1}{\percent}, the threshold vote achieves a TPR of around \SI{39}{\percent} at a FPR of \SI{0.06}{\percent}.
-For the same FPR, the random forest achieves a TPR of \SI{73}{\percent}, almost twice as high.
+For the same FPR, the random forest achieves a TPR of \SI{82}{\percent}, more than twice as high.

-We train a second random forest model only based on transactions that contain predictions of the universal heuristics in order to later predict change in transactions that contain unspent outputs.
-Using a similar evaluation strategy as for the full model, the AUC of this model is \roundnum{4}{.997769}.
+We train a second random forest model (RF-2) without the fingerprint heuristics on transactions that contain predictions from the universal heuristics to later predict change in transactions with unspent outputs.
+Using a similar evaluation strategy as for the full model, the ROC AUC of this model is \roundnum{4}{0.998071698922542}.

+To ensure that the performance of our model is not dependent on the particular split and to determine its variance, we repeatedly split our ground truth data set into \SI{80}{\percent} training and \SI{20}{\percent} test set \num{20} times and train the random forest classifier using the previously determined hyperparameters.
+The average ROC AUC score on the test sets is \roundnum{4}{0.9973833185025495} (SD = \roundnum{4}{0.001592319875743588}) for RF-1, and \roundnum{4}{0.9965254404237829} (SD = \roundnum{4}{0.0036416234821124494}) for RF-2.

-We note one caveat: our grouping based on the base cluster ID may not be fully effective at preventing homogeneous transactions from the same entity to appear in both sets because the base clustering is likely incomplete (e.g., an entity's transactions can be split among multiple clusters, of which some end up in the training and some in the test set).
-Other researcher or companies with access to private, more heterogeneous ground truth may be able to evaluate this possibility.
+We note one caveat: because the base clustering is incomplete, grouping transactions by their base cluster may not fully prevent homogeneous transactions from the same entity to appear in both sets.
+Yet, some of the variability we see comes from unusual clusters that do not appear in the respective training sets.
+Other researchers with private, more heterogeneous ground truth may be able to evaluate the degree to which this affects the overall performance of the model.